Every school of thought and government has failed in this city — but I love it nonetheless.

 Capital has the ability to subsume all critiques into itself.
 Even those who would critique capital end up reinforcing it instead…”

-The game is enhanced further by the extremely on-the-nose drama that befell the studio: they suffered something like a hostile takeover and embezzlement after its initial success attracted the sharks.
+The game is enhanced further by the extremely on-the-nose drama that befell the studio: they suffered something like a hostile takeover and possible embezzlement after its initial success made the sharks close ranks.
 Ganked.
 The details are hazy, behind the standard totally opaque walls of commerce.

 That black comedy is ready to birth another: the new owners sold the film rights.
 Capitalist realism, brought to you by the creators of “Sonic the Hedgehog: The Movie” (2020).